thecodingmachine/kickoff-docker-php/README.md

 *I've added a make command, but it's not working*

 Make sure that your `Makefile` use tab indents!
 In PhpStorm, click on `Edit > Convert Indents > To Tabs`.

+*My web application is not really fast while developing on MacOS*

+Yep, this seems to be a current limitation of Docker on MacOS.
+But don't worry, it will be way faster on a Linux distribution (like your production server).